hopsoft/rails_standards/README.md

 ```

 Use modules to extend objects or add monkey patches.
-*This provides some introspection assistance when you need to track down weirdness.*
+*This will provide introspection help so you can track things down at runtime.*

 Here's an example: